Macorah/Coffee-Shop-Sales-Analysis/README.md

 ### Project Overview
 ---
-gain insights into sales performance,product demaind, and customer behavior using real-world data analytics tools
+This report is to gain insights into sales performance,product demaind, and customer behavior using real-world data analytics tools

 ### Data Source
+---
+The dataset for this analysis was gotten from kaggle

+### Tools Used
+---
+- SQL Server (Data cleaning & querying)
+- Microsoft Excel (Initial exploration & summary tables)
+- Power BI (Interactive dashboard & visual stroytelling)